npiscitello/tictactoe/README.md

 safety, if you will) is expensive in this case.
 The turn is only flipped if a valid move has been made.
 A reset moves it back to the player's turn, regardless of who called it.

+To ease testing and demonstration, a few full games have been preloaded into the player module.
+You can choose one at compile time by editing the macro at the top of `player.v` or by specifying `-D GAME_SELECTION=X` in the compile command.
+The games are listed below; to use one, plug in its number for `X` in the command:

+* __0__: The player takes the center but the AI wins.
+This is also the default game if no game is selected or the selection is invalid.
+* __1__: The player takes the center and ties the AI.
+* __2__: The AI takes the center and wins.
+* __3__: The AI takes the center and ties the player.

+Note that, due to the aggressive blocking, I have not found a game where the AI loses.
+This could be considered a flaw in our AI algorithm: its very frustrating to play against someone who never makes a mistake.
+We could mitigate this by adding in a random factor in every block and win check.
+In other words, we could cause it to sometimes not block or win, even when it was supposed to.
+However, this predictability is what allows us to specify these preset games in the first place.
+Since the AI will never make a mistake and we know how it thinks, we always know where its next move is going to be, which could be considered a weakness as well.
+Since this game is so simple, however, I consider this somewhat a weakness in the game itself; it's not hard to guess how a human will play either.

 # Extensibility
 The logic in this game is very specific to a 3x3, 2 player tic tac toe game.
 The most significant cause of this is the obscene network of conditionals in the AI and board modules to check the board